List of sovereign states and dependent territories in Eurasia

 This is a list of sovereign states and dependent territories in Eurasia, along with other areas of special political status.

 Eurasia is a continent comprising the traditional continents of Europe and Asia.
 It is divided from Africa by the Isthmus of Suez.
 Some states such as Malta are traditionally part of Eurasia, however they lie on the African tectonic plate.
-It is separated from Australasia (Oceania) somewhere in the Malay archipelago, and is usually considered as including Indonesia and Timor-Leste (East Timor).
+It is separated from Australasia somewhere in the Malay Archipelago, and is usually considered as including Indonesia and Timor-Leste (East Timor).

 Some areas are associated with Eurasian states, being part of them or dependent upon them, but are not physically in it.
 Examples are the Danish territory of Greenland, the French overseas areas, the Spanish cities of Ceuta and Melilla, and most of the British overseas territories.

 Sovereign states

 United Nations Member States

 The following is a list of internationally recognised sovereign states that are members of the United Nations.